Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Discussions

 \subsection{Limitations}

 Despite the advantages of the proposed dataset and perception framework, several limitations remain.
 Although PanoMMOcc covers a diverse set of environments, the overall dataset scale is still relatively limited compared with large-scale vehicle-based perception datasets.
 Expanding the dataset with more sequences, environments, and weather conditions would further improve its representativeness for real-world robotic applications.
 In addition, indoor scenes are not extensively covered, which may limit the applicability of the dataset for certain robotic perception tasks.
-Another limitation lies in the voxel resolution used in this work, which is set to $0.4m$.
-While this resolution is sufficient for most perception tasks such as navigation and scene understanding, it may be insufficient for fine-grained manipulation tasks (\textit{e.g.}, robotic grasping) that require more precise geometric representations.

-Future work will focus on expanding the dataset scale, introducing more diverse environments, and exploring higher-resolution occupancy representations for quadruped robotic platforms.
+Future work will investigate robust and efficient multimodal fusion under noisy or missing sensor inputs and incorporate temporal cues to improve occupancy consistency during quadruped locomotion